 In our experience, government agencies can overcome these obstacles with a deliberate focus on four core dimensions.
 And while these changes take time, organizations that start now can gain significant advantages.

-For instance, the US Department of Veterans Affairs (VA) built a new application process for its disability-claims program with the goal of streamlining the transfer of data and easing the claim-submission process for veterans (see sidebar, “Building a new client portal to facilitate veteran interaction and benefits collection”).
+1. Start small.
+Organizations that are successful at adopting agile usually begin by implementing small, ring-fenced pilots to test, learn, and demonstrate the impact.
+This scale allows citizens, employees, and managers alike to see the potential of agile—overcoming risk aversion and building momentum within the organization.
+It also provides the opportunity to learn and refine the agile practices for the specific organization’s context.
+This approach works best when the initial project is both visible and valuable.2 For instance, the US Department of Veterans Affairs (VA) built a new application process for its disability-claims program with the goal of streamlining the transfer of data and easing the claim-submission process for veterans (see sidebar, “Building a new client portal to facilitate veteran interaction and benefits collection”).
 At the time, 65 percent of disability and pension claims being submitted to the VA were sent on paper or by fax.
 The department launched a small pilot to understand the exchange-to-exchange process and fully automate the application process for a subset of veterans.
 The pilot program demonstrated that the department could drastically cut the time and steps required to submit a claim while also proving the value of an agile approach for other units within the VA.3